Ed-Fi-Exchange-OSS/LMS-Toolkit/src/google-classroom-extractor/README.md

 * WARNING
 * ERROR
 * CRITICAL

+\*** When there's no specified feature, the extractor will always process Users, Sections, and Section Associations, which are considered the core feature.
+Other features (can combine two or more):

+* assignments (Enables the extraction of assignments and submissions)
+* activities (Enables the extraction of section activities and system activities) - **EXPERIMENTAL**, subject to breaking changes
+* grades (Enables the extraction of grades) - **COMING SOON**

+When setting features via `.env` file or through environment variable, combine features by using a bracketed comma-separate list, e.g. `FEATURE=[activities, attendance, assignments, grades]`.
+To combine features at the command line, simply list them together: `--feature activities, attendance, assignments, grades]`.

 Note: in order to make the extractor work, you still need to configure your `service-account.json` file.
 To do so, read the next section `API Permissions`